The Causes

 properly hydrated.
 Acclimatisation is often accompanied

-by fluid loss, so you need to drink lots of fluids to remain
+by fluid loss, so you need to drink lots of fluids

-Urine output should be copious and clear to pale yellow.
+litres per day).
+Urine output should be copious and

 - Take

-it easy and don't overexert yourself when you first get
+it easy and don't overexert yourself when you first

-than sleeping because respiration decreases during sleep,
+day is better than sleeping because respiration decreases

-exacerbating the symptoms.
+during sleep, exacerbating the symptoms.

 - Avoid

-tobacco, alcohol and other depressant drugs including, barbiturates,
+tobacco, alcohol and other depressant drugs including,

-tranquillisers, sleeping pills and opiates such as dihydrocodeine.
+barbiturates, tranquillisers, sleeping pills and opiates

-These further decrease the respiratory drive during sleep
+such as dihydrocodeine.
+These further decrease the

-resulting in a worsening of symptoms.
+respiratory drive during sleep resulting in a worsening

 - Eat